navis-org/navis/docs/installation.md

     !!! note

-        Older systems (pre ~2018) might not support WGPU, in which case you might want to fall back to the ``vispy`` backend.
+        Older systems (pre ~2018) might not support WGPU.
+If you are running into issues try updating your operating system and/or your graphics drivers.
+Failing that, you can fall back to the `vispy` backend.

     ---